companieshouse/api-sdk-node/README.md

     "prepare": "husky install && npm install --save https://github.com/companieshouse/api-sdk-node/tarball/YOUR-BRANCH-NAME && cd node_modules/@companieshouse/api-sdk-node && npm run build"

+(The `husky install` command should only be present if already there in the `prepare` script definition of your project)

 Once done it should just be necessary to restart your project's service in Tilt (assumes that your local project is running in 'development mode').

 Note that the `prepare` script change will need to be reverted, if wishing build and run unit-tests from the command-line, outside of the Docker environment.
 The change should NOT be committed or pushed to the project repository.